confrm/confrm/extras/docs/fat.rst

 Serial 3 - Package Deployments
 ------------------------------

-On the package screen upload a new package version for the flasher, being the medium_flash binary with version 1.0.1.
+On the package screen upload a new package version for the flasher, being the flasher binary with version 1.0.1.
 Set the deployment strategy to "Upload Only".

 Confirm that none of the ESP32's have been updated using the node screen and by observing the LED flash speed.

-On the package screen upload a new package version for the flasher, being the slow_flash binary with version 1.0.2.
+On the package screen upload a new package version for the flasher, being the flasher binary with version 1.0.2.
 Set the deployment strategy to "Canary" and select one of the nodes from the drop down list.

 Confirm that only that node updates using the node screen and by observing the LED flash speed.